 I only mention this option for you to ask your doctor about if you find you also suffer with: poor digestion, low energy levels, and depression or mood swings.

 One of the best things I have done and continue to do, to help manage my migraines, is to get professional pain counseling.
-It was my first counsellor that asked "do you have a pain management strategy?"
+It was my first counselor that asked "do you have a pain management strategy?"
 When I replied "no", she got me to make a list of what I needed to do.
 Medications were number one on the list.

 Finding the right abortive has changed my life.
 I pray you find one that works for you.
-The triptan family of abortives is the most effective medication for migraine so far.
+The triptan family of abortives is the most effective medication for chronic migraine so far.
 Please give them a try if you have not yet.
 Or keep trying until you find one that works.
 They are not all the same.

 I've written about that here - List of Migraine Medications: How To Pick the Best One.